Other Types of Epilepsy Drugs

 - Zonisamide (Zonegran®)

 Some of these drugs are commonly prescribed.
 Others are rarely prescribed.
-Some are taken alone (monotherapy), and others are given as an add-on medicine when 1 drug does not control seizures.
+Some are often taken alone (monotherapy), and others are given as an add-on medicine when 1 drug does not control seizures.

 What are the possible side effects?